The Ecstatic: Aftermath and legacy

 Despite The Ecstatics success with fans and critics, Mos Def remained disillusioned with the music industry and "moved on creatively", according to Yardbarker journalist Evan Sawdey.
-Changing his name to Yasiin Bey, the rapper recorded sporadically during the 2010s, appearing on songs by other hip hop artists such as ASAP Rocky, Ski Beatz, Currensy, and Kanye West.
+Changing his name to Yasiin Bey, the rapper recorded sporadically during the 2010s, appearing on songs by other hip-hop artists such as ASAP Rocky, Ski Beatz, Currensy, and Kanye West.
 Meanwhile, he received media coverage for largely non-musical ventures and incidents, including a torture reenactment filmed in protest of the Guantanamo Bay detention camp and an illegal residence in Cape Town, South Africa, where he was detained for almost one year after trying to leave the country using a World Passport.
 In 2013, Beats Per Minute named The Ecstatic as the 112th best album of the past five years.

 In 2015, the rapper went to London for recording sessions that would produce his next album Negus, using raps he had written during the previous few years.
 The following year, he announced on West's website that he was retiring from both the music and film industries, although he promised a few more collaborative recordings and one more solo album.
 Despite the 2016 Ferrari Sheppard collaboration December 99th, Albumism writer Jesse Ducker regards The Ecstatic as his "last hurrah" and "the last album I acknowledge that he released", as well as a reminder "that when [he] gives a shit, he's still as good as anyone at recording music."
 Ducker adds that its music should have won both Grammy Awards for which it was nominated in 2010.

 After private presentations at art fairs in Morocco, Dubai, and Hong Kong, the rapper's next work Negus in Natural Person (or simply Negus) premiered to the public on November 15, 2019, as a "listening installation" at the Brooklyn Museum in New York.
 Billed as an homage to public figures who "led noble lives" such as Prince Alemayehu, Henrietta Lacks, and Nipsey Hussle, the exhibit was open for 10 weeks and featured the 28-minute musical album playable with on-ear wireless headphones given to attendees, alongside a visual artwork installation designed by the rapper, José Parlá, Julie Mehretu, and Ala Ebtekar.
 However, the album went unreleased outside of the exhibit, which itself was largely ignored by the hip-hop community.
 That same month, Vibe reported that The Ecstatic had been withdrawn from streaming services.
 "The ownership of that album has come out of the hands of the corporation that owned it, previously.
 That's why it's not there anymore", the rapper explained.
 "But there's still opportunities for people to hear it in other mediums, and the team is putting those things together."
+The album was reissued by Rhymesayers Entertainment in 2026, with streaming exclusive to Qobuz and vinyl records set to release in August 2026.